How to Use the Schedule to Set Calendar Events

-We know you're busy with a multitude of chores around your farm, and that it can sometimes be difficult to keep track of special events or remember to complete all of your day-to-day tasks.
-Farmbrite has a solution that will help you with both - while it may look like a simple calendar at first glance, it has many unique selections and abilities that can help you organize your work and manage your business operations.
+We know that it can sometimes be difficult to keep track of special events or upcoming appointments for your business.
+Was the vet coming by Thursday or Friday?
+What time is the farmer's market supposed to start?
+When are you scheduled to make this weeks CSA delivery?
+Farmbrite has a solution that will help you stay organized - while the Schedule may look like a simple calendar at first glance, it has many unique selections and abilities that can help you organize your work and manage your business operations.

 Creating a Calendar Event

-To create a new event, click New Activity in the upper left of your Calendar.
+To create a new event, click New Event in the upper left of your Calendar.

-A new window will be displayed; use it to supply information about this new activity.
-In the example below we're creating a calendar reminder for an event - a farmers market booth we're setting up for a local festival.
+A new window will be displayed; use it to supply information about this new event.
+In the example below we're creating a calendar reminder for a farmers market booth we're setting up for a local festival.

 You'll be able to provide many details for this task, but note that only a title and date/time are required - all other fields are optional.